 And Yet, It Still Happens

-The world is changing, but not as quickly as we'd like it to.
+The world is changing but not as quickly as we would like it to.
 Believe it or not, I still get calls from brand marketers and site owners (names withheld to protect the desperately naive) asking for advice on the best "SEO software."

-"SEO software?"
+"SEO Software?"
 Nice one.
-While I'm at it, I usually also pass along Batman's phone number and contact information for the Green Lantern, just in case.
+While I am at it, I usually also pass along Batman's phone number and contact information for the Green Lantern, just in case.

-At the end of the day, whether you're in the house or outside it, fighting the good fight is never easy.
+At the end of the day, whether you are in the house or outside it, fighting the good fight is never easy.
 Though we don't do it enough, hat's off to the in-house SEO practitioners everywhere.

 Kevin Ryan is off this week.
 Today's column ran earlier on Search Engine Watch.